International reactions to the 2016 United States presidential election: Academia

 "Oraib Rantawi, head of Al Quds Centre for Political Studies, said Jordan is one of the 'very few' countries that are not worried about who is the US President, as the Kingdom has maintained 'a very stable and wise relationship' with the US administration regardless of who has been in the Oval Office."
 Mauritian economist Rajiv Seervansingh suggested a Donald Trump administration would have both a direct and an indirect impact on the Mauritian economy and stated:

 Nothing as such will change with Donald Trump being the President of the USA.
 We mostly deal with the USA via the AGOA.
 There is no direct threat to our economy.
 Exportations through the AGOA will continue.
 We still need to figure out Trump's political and economic policies.
 If the President-elect decides to scrap the various deals on imports, it will have a negative impact on international trade.
 Then Mauritius might be affected by this.
 If the dollar depreciates, exports will suffer as exporters will get less revenue.

 Religious

 Justin Welby, the Archbishop of Canterbury of the Church of England and symbolic head of the Anglican Communion, called for "reconciliation" and he also pledged to "pray for all the people of the United States."
 Patriarch Kirill of Moscow, the head of the Russian Orthodox Church, offered "heartfelt congratulations" to Trump and a hope that he would bring change to American domestic and foreign policy.

 Others

 Residents of Trump's ancestral home of Kallstadt, Germany, have expressed negative opinions of him.
 People from Melania Trump's hometown of Novo Mesto, Slovenia, congratulated her for becoming the first lady of the United States.
-International protests against the election of Trump have occurred in Great Britain, the Philippines, Germany, Canada, Belgium and Australia.
+International protests against the election of Trump occurred in the United Kingdom, the Philippines, Germany, Canada, Belgium and Australia.